RishabhRawat-eaton/demo-repo/README.md

-# demo-repo
+# demo-repo description
-This repo is to learn more about git and github.
+This repo is to learn more about git and github using Visual Studio Code.